Centralizers of sections of a reductive group scheme: Introduction

 \subsection{Notation and conventions}

 We maintain all of the conventions specified in \cite[Sec.\ 1.2]{Integral-Springer}.
 Most notably, we will often conflate a locally free module over a ring with its associated affine space; if $S$ is a local scheme, then $s$ is always its closed point; if $S$ is an irreducible scheme then $\eta$ is always its generic point; and if $S$ is a scheme and $s \in S$, then $\overline{s}$ is always a geometric point lying over $s$.
-Moreover, if $G$ is a reductive group scheme then we denote its derived group by $\sD(G)$ and its center by $Z(G)$.
+In \cite{SGA3III}, a \textit{reductive group scheme} is a smooth affine group scheme with \emph{connected} reductive fibers.
+We will generally follow this convention, but if $k$ is a field then a \emph{reductive group} over $k$ will not be assumed to be connected.
+If $G$ is a reductive group scheme then we denote its derived group by $\sD(G)$ and its center by $Z(G)$.